DOS stands for Disk Operating System and it is a command line

 DOSEMU

-and is a Linux application that enables Linux to run many DOS programs —
+is a Linux application that enables Linux to run many DOS programs — including

-default DOS.
-Therefore it comes with the FreeCOM shell, a
+the default DOS".
+Therefore it comes with the FreeCOM

 DOSEMU mounts A: to access the floppy (B: